aureliojargas/doctest.fish/docs/option-help.md

-          --prompt PROMPT   set the prompt string (default: "> ") -q, --quiet           no output is shown (not even errors) -v, --verbose         show information about every executed test -V, --version         show the program version and exit --yaml            show all test cases as YAML (no test is run) -h, --help            show this help message and exit
+          --prompt PROMPT   set the prompt string (default: "> ") -q, --quiet           no output is shown (not even errors) -v, --verbose         show information about every executed test --version         show the program version and exit --yaml            show all test cases as YAML (no test is run) -h, --help            show this help message and exit